njaros/minitalk/README.md

 That's a stable version of the minitalk subject of 42 school.

-The two next point allowed me to not use usleep.
+The tree next point allowed me to not use usleep.
 * I use sigaction for server. (no need for client).
 * Mac Kernel don't get lost thanks of sigaction's flags I used.
 * Server and client can't loose data thanks of the fact I call kill() at the very last in each exchange.